A guide to: Breast screening

 Breast screening saves lives.
 Screening is one of the most effective ways to detect early signs of breast cancer, meaning treatment outcomes are much better.
 Early detection is the best way to improve survival.

-So it’s important for women aged 50-74 to put breast screening back at the top of their to-do-list.
+So it’s important for women aged 50-74 to put breast screening at the top of your to-do-list.

-If you’ve been sent an invitation, it’s time to tick breast screening off your list.
+If you’ve been sent an invitation, tick breast screening off your list.

 Why is breast screening important?